Serving Abroad… Through Their Eyes

-As part of the Serving Abroad, Through Their Eyes photography project and video art portrait, Art in Embassies, along with the Department of Defense and the U.S. State Department, commissioned Lincoln Schatz to create a video montage incorporating audio recordings and photographs of daily life by current and former military and Foreign Service personnel.
+Serving Abroad, Through Their Eyes is a photo project and video artwork.
+It was created in collaboration with Art in Embassies, Department of Defense and the U.S. State Department.
+They commissioned Lincoln Schatz to create an artwork of the daily life of deployed personnel.
+It would feature the photos and audio of current and former military and Foreign Service personnel.

 The Process for Serving Abroad… Through Their Eyes

 Schatz’s work debuted at the U.S Department of State in the fall of 2012.
 And then installed at the new U.S. Embassy in Kabul, Afghanistan.

 Schatz then recorded audio stories from personnel over the course of several months.
 Together with the photos, the audio would be edited and brought into Schatz’s custom software.
 Each time the artwork begins it is different from the last.
 Serving Abroad, Through Their Eyes, is a generative video work that pulls from thousands of files using algorithms to determine order.
 Because of this, there is no loop point.
 Instead the computer program creates a unique and never repeating portrait of service abroad.